hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 Block 3 → threads 0, 1 → indices 6, 7
 ```

-So each thread gets a unique global index:
+So each thread gets a unique **global index** which can be obtained using:

 ```text
 index = block_id × block_size + thread_id